zichen-liu/ModelAssistedPhase12/README.md

 -   Table6.r: The script will reproduce Table 6 in the manuscript.

--   Table7.r: The script will reproduce Table 7 in the manuscript.

 -   boin12.R: The script for generating operating characteristics of the BOIN12 design.